Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 ShinjukuThe bustling Shinjuku area

-From Shinjuku Station, you can easily reach major spots in Tokyo and the nearby areas, including Mt.
-Fuji, Hakone, Nikko, and even Tokyo Disneyland.
+As the transportation center, you can easily reach major spots in Tokyo and the nearby areas, including Mt.
+Fuji, Hakone, Nikko, etc, from this area.
+Shinjuku station also offers a direct connection to Narita Airport by Narita Express train.

 Where to stay in Shinjuku?